Stevie Ray (fighter): Professional Fighters League

 In 2021, Ray came out of retirement and signed with Professional Fighters League.

+2022 Season

-Ray faced Alexander Martinez on April 20, 2022 at PFL 1.
+Ray faced Alexander Martinez on 20 April 2022 at PFL 1.
 He lost the bout via unanimous decision.

-Ray faced Anthony Pettis on June 24, 2022 at PFL 5.
+Ray faced Anthony Pettis on 24 June 2022 at PFL 5.
 He won the bout in the second round via modified body triangle.

-Ray rematched Anthony Pettis in the Semifinals of the Lightweight tournament on August 5, 2022 at PFL 7.
+Ray rematched Anthony Pettis in the Semifinals of the Lightweight tournament on 5 August 2022 at PFL 7.
 Once again, Ray won the bout, this time via unanimous decision.

-Ray faced Olivier Aubin-Mercier in the finals of the Lightweight tournament on November 25, 2022 at PFL 10.
+Ray faced Olivier Aubin-Mercier in the finals of the Lightweight tournament on 25 November 2022 at PFL 10.
 He lost the bout after being knocked out in the second round.

+2023 Season

+In the 2023 season, Ray faced Natan Schulte on April 14, 2023 at PFL 3.
+He lost the fight via unanimous decision.

+Ray faced Clay Collard on June 23, 2023 at PFL 6.
+He lost the fight via TKO in the second round.

+After the loss, Ray announced his retirement for the second time.

+Return from retirement

+Ray announced his return from retirement and would come back to fight Lewis Long in the main event of PFL Europe 3 in his home country of Scotland on September 28, 2024.
+He would win via first round submission with another modified body triangle which Ray has named as being a Scottish Twister.